Insights

 Q: How did you first learn about working as an investigator?

 I first encountered professional investigators while working at the district attorney's office, where I saw a different side of investigative work beyond traditional law enforcement.
 After two years there, I decided against pursuing law and stumbled upon an investigations job at another firm—an industry I never knew existed.
 It was recommended because of my DA experience, and I'm grateful I found it because it perfectly satisfies my natural curiosity.
-The transition felt natural since I'd grown up watching Law and Order SVU and CSI shows with my family, always enjoying the problem-solving aspect.

 Q: How has your unique background contributed to your investigative methodology?